 Finding out if your property is in an overlay

-Overlay maps are available in Brisbane City Council's interactive mapping tool.
+Overlay maps are available in Brisbane City Council's City Plan online interactive mapping.

 An overlay may apply to all or part of your property.
 Your property may also be affected by more than one overlay.
 Overlays may affect the type and level of development assessment.
 They may also affect design requirements such as building height, landscaping or vehicle access.
 Most overlays have a code that lists the criteria for response in your development application.
 You can view the overlay codes in Part 8 of Brisbane City Plan 2014.

 It is important to check your property on the interactive map.
-You should nclude relevant information relating to overlays in your development application.
+You should include relevant information relating to overlays in your development application.

 Overlays and development